jayjamesjay/gh-trends/README.md

 ## Features:

 - Shows most popular repositories of all-time, created this month or this week which are gaining popularity.
+- Filter trending repositories by language.
-- Search for repositories
+- Search for repositories.
-- Save repositories and download informations about them in JSON or Markdown format
+- Save repositories and download informations about them in JSON or Markdown format.

 ## Run via Webpack Dev Server